 Although it is not currently required to get a referral from a Primary Care Physician (PCP) for retired service members or the dependents of both retired or active duty service members, it is suggested.
-At the very least, we will need a PCP name for claims to be processed in a timely fashion, however, so please include it in your initial paperwork.
+At the very least, we will need a PCP name for claims to be processed in a timely fashion, so please include it in your initial paperwork.

-(All Tricare beneficiaries, will need an authorization to continue after the first eight sessions, which is something the provider will take care of; there is nothing the client needs to do for this.
-We only mention this because authorizations and referrals are often confused.)
+All Tricare beneficiaries, will need an authorization to continue after the first eight sessions, which is something the provider will take care of; there is nothing the client needs to do for this.
+We only mention this because authorizations and referrals are often confused.

 For cost information, please see: https://tricare.mil/Costs/MentalHealthCosts

-If you would like to use Tricare as your insurance, before scheduling your appointment, please call to confirm that the provider you wish to see is contracted with Tricare and confirm which type of Tricare plan you have if you do not already know (Prime, Standard, Reserve Select or Retired Guard Reserve).
-You will need the sponsor's ID number which is their SSN as well as their birthday.
+If you would like to use Tricare as your insurance, please call to confirm that the provider you wish to see is contracted with Tricare before scheduling your appointment and confirm which type of Tricare plan you have if you do not already know (Prime, Standard, Reserve Select or Retired Guard Reserve).
+You will need the sponsor's ID number (their SSN) as well as their birthday.
 You will also need the name of your PCP so please include this information in your initial paperwork.
-Please supply that information to your provider when making your appointment.
+Please supply this information to your provider when making your appointment.